 Personal pronouns (особо́ві займе́нники) are words used to represent people or things.
-Ukrainian has two singular "you".
-One is informal (ти), the other is formal (ви).
+Ukrainian has two singular “you”.
+We'll start by learning the most basic forms, the ones used when the pronoun is the subject (the one doing the action).

 ти – you (informal),